Make a big batch of this cereal on the weekend and reheat all week. Top with fruit or yogurt to add natural sweetness.

 Chill out with a fun frozen treat!
 Combine berries, diced melon and apple juice to make colorful fruit pops.

-The whole-grain tortilla and beans make this breakfast high in fiber.
+The whole-grain tortilla and beans make this breakfast high in fiber and protein.

 A scone is a quick bread that is popular in the United Kingdom, where it's a common teatime treat.